-The Next Big Thing is a nonprofit foundation that empowers Next Gen entrepreneurs
+The Next Big Thing is a non profit that empowers Next Gen entrepreneurs

 with the peer & mentor network, hands-on learning, work space, tools & technology they need to succeed.

 Founded by serial entrepreneurs Meredith Powell and Ryan Holmes in 2013, TNBT's community includes

 world-recognized investors, influencers & founders who share their passion for innovation.

 Global TV, Globe & Mail, Financial Post, Forbes,

 TNBT's Fellowship is Canada's premiere program for Next Gen innovators, builders, makers and doers.

 In 2014, TNBT accelerated 10 youth-founded startups over a six month intensive Fellowship program.